-From the Shadows Inc. has been established to raise funds for three statues by renowned Irish sculptor Rowan Gillespie.
-The statues will include a female convict for the World Heritage Cascades Female Factory in South Hobart and two of children, a boy and a girl, for the heritage-listed Orphan Schools in New Town.
+From the Shadows Inc. has been established to raise funds for four statues by renowned Irish sculptor Rowan Gillespie.
+The statues will include two female convicts for the World Heritage Cascades Female Factory in South Hobart and two of children, a boy and a girl, for the heritage-listed Orphan Schools in New Town.

 13,000 convict women, together with more than 2,000 of their free children, arrived in Van Diemen’s Land from 1803 to 1853.
 On arrival, the women were sent to the Cascades Female Factory or a similar institution, and their children were taken from them and sent to the bleak and miserable Orphan Schools at New Town.
 In all, nearly 6,000 children, mostly the children of convicts, were admitted to the Orphan Schools from 1828 to 1879.

 For many women sentenced to transportation to Van Diemen’s Land, their anguish at being forced to leave the country of their birth and undergo a sea voyage of over 12,000 miles to a strange land can only be imagined.

 Children have always been part of the convict story, if not always a visible one.
 Many children experienced institutional life even before arriving in Van Diemen’s Land, incarcerated in gaols or workhouses.

 While they were serving their sentences the women were powerless to keep their children with them.
 For many of these children their formative years were spent in a range of austere institutions.
 In the colony, families were fragmented as a result of death, desertion and rigid rules and regulations.
 Mothers and children lost contact with each other; many were not reunited.
 Many of the children disappeared from the records once they were released from the Orphan Schools.

 From the Shadows reflects the emergence of the stories of these convict women and orphan school children from the shadows of the past.